|

 Wondering what to pack for a trip to Scotland?
-Look no further!
-We'll discuss rainy days, that Scottish sunshine, and warming up when it gets chilly in the Highlands!
+AND a free Scotland packing list?
+Your 'favourite' European travel aficionado has you covered.
+We'll discuss rainy days, that Scottish sunshine, and warming up when it gets chilly in the Scottish Highlands.
+Let's walk through everything you need to know about packing for a trip to Scotland.

-Disclosure: some of the links below are affiliate links.
+Disclosure: Some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
-I received a dress from Wool& for free.
 As an Amazon Associate, I earn from qualifying purchases.
-Updated April ,2020.
+Updated October, 2025.

 Wondering what to wear in Scotland?

-Scotland continues to be one of my favorite spots "across the pond," no matter how many other places I visit.
-Gorgeous landscapes, romantic history, and charming people - what more could you want!
+Scotland continues to be one of my favorite spots "across the pond," no matter how many other European countries I've visited over the years.
+Gorgeous landscapes, romantic history, endless pubs, small towns, big cities, and charming people - what more could you want!

 What to Wear in Scotland: